amingo-adam/amingo-adam/README.md

 - 👋 Hi, I’m @amingo-adam
 - 👀 I’m interested in ...Connecting with people with more experience in web development
-- 🌱 I’m currently learning ...HTML HTML 5, CSS ,JAVA and REACT JS
+- 🌱 I’m currently learning ...HTML, CSS ,Javascript and React.js
 - 💞️ I’m looking to collaborate on ...web development
 - 📫 How to reach me ...adamabkr21@gmail.com
 -  you can reach me on twitter ...https://twitter.com/Amingo_Ammat